orlboys/nuance-api/training/data/datasets/training_data_README.md

 - SIGNIFICANTLY MORE WEIGHT must be given to labels 3, 4, and 0.
   - The class distribution shows moderate imbalance.
 Classes 1 and 2 are the most frequent, while Class 0 is underrepresented.
+  - Luckily, this is ok because we have weight balancing!
 - The maximum length of a sentence is 19 words, and the mean is 10 - it can be done by BERT but barely.

 ## 'allsides_data_unstructured.csv'